 I’m not referring to the wonderful lessons and stories that American girl teaches, but the empire it subscribes to.
 I’ve seen the stores and have walked through the levels of insane merchandise and services (photo studios and hair salons) provided to the soon-to-be and already sucked-in consumers.
 And I’ve dined in the cafe next to the little girls and dolls who are served meals and afternoon tea side-by-side.
 I’m not standing on some ethical soap box to say I refuse for my daughter to take part in all this (Emily would probably go nuts in that store).
 Obviously you don’t have to shop the stores if you own an American Girl doll.
 But high prices aside, it does seem a little excessive and a bit creepy.

 5) The convention.

-Similar to how Lisa felt with the Elf on the Shelf, part of me simply doesn’t want to hitch a ride on American Girl’s old-fashioned covered bandwagon.
+Part of me simply doesn’t want to hitch a ride on American Girl’s old-fashioned covered bandwagon.
 Right now I am content (and apparently so is Emily) with other toys and hobbies that are not so exorbitant.
 The time will come when her tastes change to more expensive and extravagant items.
 I’m lucky in that the wagon hasn’t made a stop at our house enough times to bring along drama, obsession, jealousy or a need to be in that club.
 If I purchased an American Girl doll I would be starting our own club, and do I really want to do that?
 Again I ask, is it all really worth it?

 For those of you who have American Girl dolls, please prove me wrong.
 Or if you have similar thoughts as me, share your reasons why.